OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 between OpenMDAO components.
 This section describes how to do this using a pure Python OpenMDAO plugin.

-Let's assume we want to have a variable that represents a set of cartesian coordinates, with the value of the variable being a 3-tuple of floating point values representing the x, y, and z position.
+Let's assume we want to have a variable that represents a set of Cartesian coordinates, with the value of the variable being a 3-tuple of floating point values representing the x, y, and z position.
 We'll start by creating a file called ``coord.py`` and put the following code in it: